 In spite of the fact, Government Job is like finding a needle in a haystack, still, there is a huge demand for Government Jobs.
 There are several government job myths which are responsible for this cause.

 Recently, Maharashtra and Uttar Pradesh government received applications from postgraduates and Ph.D. holders in response to notifications released for porters & safai karamchari jobs.
-The craze for getting into a government job has become so high that qualified candidates are not hesitating to apply for those jobs that don’t even require the qualification of matriculating.
-Now, the question is ‘What are the myths behind this craze?’
+The craze for getting a government job has become so high that qualified candidates are not hesitating to apply for those jobs that don’t even require the qualification of matriculating.
+Now, the question is ‘What are the government job myths behind this craze?’

-Top 8 Myths of Government Jobs in India
+Top 8 Government Job Myths in India

 Myth 1: 9-5 Job

 Most people believe that government jobs to be cushy and cozy 9-5 jobs.
 That’s one of the biggest government job myths in India.
 This used to be in 90s time.
 Now, if you sneak peek through the daily work hours of higher officials, it will be around 10-12 hours.
 Moreover, sometimes it goes beyond that if you are an IAS or IPS officer.
 Even in banking sector nowadays, the minimum working hours are from 10 AM to 8 PM, which might go beyond if you are in a higher position.

 SocialCops performed a survey on the Earliest and Latest meetings that are held in government jobs.
 They got the following results:-

 Earliest meeting start time: 9 am

 - First meeting with the Ministry of Health and Family Welfare

 - First meeting with the Ministry of Agriculture and Farmers Welfare